 What is the Complexity of Your Current System?

 As mentioned above, cloud systems tend to offer less flexibility.
 As companies become more customized, they become less likely to succeed with cloud-based systems.
 How much of the functionality available in your current system are you using?

 Complexity isn’t limited to customizations either.
 You’ll want to think about any third-party integrations you may need.
 Knowing which third-party software you plan to integrate is important because you’ll need to verify that their APIs are accessible through the cloud provider you select.

 The size of your overall ERP footprint can also impact the complexity of the implementation of a cloud-based system.
 Larger systems will require more attention and effort when it comes to deployment.

 How Will Cloud Impact Your Annual Budget and Cost Structure?

-Finally, cloud offers an option where companies can “pick their poison.”
-Since cloud is a service-based product it is generally billed on a subscription basis, and largely thought of as an operational expense.
+Finally, the cloud offers an option where companies can “pick their poison.”
+Since the cloud is a service-based product, it is generally billed on a subscription basis and largely thought of as an operational expense.
 On-prem implementations, upgrades, and hardware purchases, on the other hand, are normally viewed as one-time capital expenses.